Contents

 Clueso

 Clueso represents the next evolution in onboarding content creation, combining powerful AI capabilities with professional features that transform simple recordings into polished, branded content.
-While traditional tools require choosing between speed and quality, Clueso automates the entire workflow - from script enhancement to professional voiceovers and instant documentation.
-What takes hours in other tools takes minutes in Clueso, making it ideal for teams who need to create and maintain professional onboarding content at scale.
+While traditional saas onboarding tools require choosing between speed and quality, Clueso automates the entire workflow - from script enhancement to professional voiceovers and instant documentation.
+What takes hours in other customer onboarding software solutions takes minutes in Clueso, making it ideal for teams who need to create and maintain professional onboarding content at scale.

 Key Features